dart-lang/site-www/src/_guides/language/effective-dart/usage_migrated.md

 }
 {% endprettify %}

-Some fields can't be initialized at declaration because they need to reference `this` — to use other fields or call methods, for example.
+Some fields can't be initialized at their declarations because they need to reference `this` — to use other fields or call methods, for example.
 However, if the field is marked `late`, then the initializer *can* access `this`.